Mobile, Alabama: Climate

 Mobile's geographical location on the Gulf of Mexico provides a mild subtropical climate (Köppen Cfa), with hot, humid summers and mild, rainy winters.
 The record low temperature was -1 F, which was set on February 13, 1899.
 The record high temperature is 106 F, which was set on 26 August 2023.

 A 2007 study determined that Mobile is the wettest city in the contiguous 48 states, with 66.3 in of average annual rainfall over a 30-year period.
 Mobile averages 120 days per year with at least 0.01 in of rain.
 Precipitation is heavy year-round.
 On average, July and August are the wettest months, with frequent and often-heavy shower and thunderstorm activity.
 October is slightly drier than other months.
 Snow is rare in Mobile.
 From 1996 to 2017, the city did not see snowfall.

-The most recent snowfall event occurred January 21, 2025, which produced record-breaking accumulations of up to 8.5 inches within the city and near-blizzard conditions.
-The snowfall event previous to this one was on December 8, 2017.
+The most recent snowfall event occurred January 21, 2025, which produced record-breaking accumulations of up to 8.5 inches and near-blizzard conditions.
+The snowfall event previous to this one was on January 16–17, 2018.

 Mobile has been affected by major tropical storms and hurricanes.
 The city suffered a major natural disaster on the night of September 12, 1979, when Category-3 Hurricane Frederic passed over the heart of the city.
 The storm caused tremendous damage to Mobile and the surrounding area.
 Mobile had moderate damage from Hurricane Opal on October 4, 1995, and Hurricane Ivan on September 16, 2004.

 Mobile suffered millions of dollars in damage from Hurricane Katrina on August 29, 2005, which damaged many Gulf Coast cities.
 A storm surge of 11.45 ft, topped by higher waves, damaged eastern sections of the city with extensive flooding in downtown, the Battleship Parkway, and the elevated Jubilee Parkway.

 In 2020, on the 16th anniversary of Ivan, Hurricane Sally became the first Hurricane since Ivan to directly hit Alabama.
 Although a Category-2, Sally moved slowly through Alabama causing significant damage in its path.
 While the area was still recovering from Sally, a month later Hurricane Zeta struck the area as a Category-3.